-That’s what every woman is told when she complains about the excruciating pain of waxing her legs, the bunions and corns a day in high heels has left her feet with, or the hunger, dizziness, and nausea she feels when she’s on a too strict diet.
+How many times have you heard that?
+You hear it when you complain about the excruciating pain of waxing your legs.
+Or about the bunions and corns a day in high heels has left on your feet.
+Or the hunger, dizziness, and nausea you feel when you are on a too strict diet.

-Waxing, threading, diets, peels, botox and derma fillers, plastic surgery, lasers… Every year a new treatment is invented, and, while you can’t be sure of its effectiveness, you can rely on it being painful.
-Sometimes, even dangerous.
-We’ve all heard those horror stories about women ending up in hospital with serious waxing injuries, chemical peel burns, or infections from botched botox.
+When it doesn’t… We’ve all heard those horror stories about women ending up in hospital with serious waxing injuries, chemical peel burns, or infections from botched botox.
 Or plastic surgeries gone horribly wrong and diets turned into eating disorders.

 The media and beauty, diet, and fitness industries keep creating illusions, promoting standards of beauty impossible to achieve in order to make millions.
 They need to convince women they aren’t pretty enough and destroy their self-esteem so that then they can generously offer them the solutions (which rarely, if ever work) to their problems.
 Problems those industries have created.
 In women’s heads.

 I don’t want to shame anyone who tried any of these treatments in the pursuit of beauty.
 I did too.
 I still tweeze my eyebrows and wear high heels from time to time.
 But I think it is important to recognize what we are suffering for.